Meril cardiovascular provides innovations for the treatment of coronary artery disease.

 ii) Bioabsorbable Polymer Drug-Eluting Stent: In this type of stent, the polymer degrades shortly with release of drug.
 This help better healing by eliminating long-term polymer exposure.

-The bioresorbable scaffold system (BRS) is a drug eluting stent on a dissolvable type of scaffold platform which can be absorbed by the body over time.
+The bioresorbable scaffold system (BRS) is a drug eluting system/device on a dissolvable type of scaffold platform which can be absorbed by the body over time.
 BRS is coated with a drug released from a polymer that disappears over time to reduce the chances of the artery re-narrowing (restenosis).
 The scaffold itself is absorbed overtime.

 After treatment, you may be asked to stay in hospital for maximum of 3 to 5 days depending upon speed of recovery.
 You can find some general recovery tips for recovering from a stent procedure below.
 It is essential to consult your doctor and follow post-operative instructions.